Vietnam.vn - Nền tảng quảng bá Việt Nam

 When you apologize, you take responsibility for your part of the conflict, not admitting that the entire problem was your fault.
 People are often reluctant to apologize first, because they think it's a sign of being "more wrong" or "a loser."

-Apologizing even if only a small part of the problem was yours is normal and healthy, allowing you to express regret, but also asserting boundaries of responsibility.
+Apologizing even if only a small part of the problem was your fault is normal and healthy, allowing you to express regret, but also asserting boundaries of responsibility.

-Be fair when apologizing, to the other person and to yourself.
+Be fair in your apologies, to the other person and to yourself.

 Don't take all the blame if it's not your fault.
 On the contrary, trying to get the other person to apologize will be counterproductive.

 A verbal apology is appropriate in most situations.
 But many people find it uncomfortable to apologize in person.
-If this compromises the sincerity of your apology, consider a safer option, such as a letter, email, or text message, to give yourself time to think it over.
-However, a written apology may never receive a response, and the conflict may remain unresolved.
+If this compromises the sincerity of the apology, consider a safer option, such as a letter, email, or text message, to give yourself time to think it over.
+However, a written apology may take forever to receive a response, leaving the conflict unresolved.

 An apology may be accepted if the other person listens or acknowledges reading the message, thanks or shows appreciation when you apologize, responds by saying "It's okay," "Don't ever do that again," or "Thanks, but I still need more time to think."